-During FY 2008, the University System has continued to evaluate and modify its business processes to better meet the operational needs of the employers served by the University System.
+During FY 2009, the University System has continued to update and modify its business processes to better meet the operational needs of the employers served by the University System.
 The primary business functions of this unit include:

-- Management of pay rates/ranges, and corresponding compensation variables, as applied and implemented at each employment location - Overall management of the human resource transactions related to civil service positions at each employment location - Administrative control of employment testing environment, as performed at each employment location - Verify compliance with administrative authority at each employment location - Maintenance of procedural manuals to coincide with business
+- Development and maintenance of the Classification Plan, including individual class specifications and corresponding examination instruments; - Management of pay rates/ranges, and corresponding compensation variables, as applied and implemented at each employment location; - Overall management of the human resource transactions related to civil service positions at each employment location; - Administrative control of employment testing environment, as performed at each employment location; - Verify compliance with administrative authority at each employment location; and - Modify and develop business procedure manuals to coincide with current business practices.

 The overall business objective as related to the administration of our classification structure and subsequent examination development is to provide a comprehensive classification plan management system, which includes job analysis studies, class specification/examination review, and associated research and statistical analysis with activities based on current employment trends and current occupational philosophies.
 A secondary component is to insure that all administrative rules and procedures are effectively managed through the many human resource locations throughout the system.
-This is accomplished through a periodic human resource management audit conducted by our office at each employment location.
+This is accomplished through a periodic human resource management audit program at each employment location.

-Additionally, we are focusing on the development of new electronic methods of administering these programs, particularly as it relates to the testing environment and classification studies.
+Additionally, our focus is to develop new electronic methods of administering these programs, particularly as it relates to the testing environment and classification studies such as job analysis studies.
 We are constantly attempting to convert these basic business processes to electronic methods of administration, data collection, communications, and analysis.
 More details on this objective and related activities are provided later in this report.
-Following is a brief recap of the activities of this division over FY 2008.
+Following is a brief recap of the activities of this division over the past fiscal year.